The Bankrate promise

 A buy-and-hold strategy is a classic that’s proven itself over and over.
 With this strategy you do exactly what the name suggests: you buy an investment and then hold it indefinitely.
 Ideally, you’ll never sell the investment, but you should look to own it for at least 3 to 5 years.

 Advantages: The buy-and-hold strategy focuses you on the long term and thinking like an owner, so you avoid the active trading that hurts the returns of most investors.
 Your success depends on how the underlying business performs over time.
-And this is how you can ultimately find the stock market’s biggest winners and earn hundreds of times your original investment.
+And this is how you can ultimately find the stock market’s biggest winners and possibly earn hundreds of times your original investment.

 The beauty of this approach is that if you commit to never selling, then you don’t ever have to think about it again.
 If you never sell, you’ll avoid capital gains taxes, a return killer.
 A long-term buy-and-hold strategy means you’re not always focused on the market – unlike traders – so you can spend time doing things you love instead of being chained to watching the market all day.

 Risks: To succeed with this strategy, you’ll need to avoid the temptation to sell when the market gets rough.
-You’ll have to endure the market’s sometimes-steep falls, and a 50 percent drop is possible, with individual stocks potentially falling even more.
+You’ll have to endure the market’s sometimes-steep falls, and a 50 percent or greater drop is possible, with individual stocks potentially falling even more.
 That’s easier said than done.

-2. Buy the index
+2. Buy index funds

 This strategy is all about finding an attractive stock index and then buying an index fund based on it.
 Two popular indexes are the Standard & Poor’s 500 and the Nasdaq Composite.
 Each has many of the market’s top stocks, giving you a well-diversified collection of investments, even if it’s the only investment you own.
 (This list of best index funds can get you started.)
 Rather than trying to beat the market, you simply own the market through the fund and get its returns.

-Advantages: Buying an index is a simple approach that can yield great results, especially when you pair it with a buy-and-hold mentality.
+Advantages: Buying an index fund is a simple approach that can yield great results, especially when you pair it with a buy-and-hold mentality.
 Your return will be the weighted average of the index’s assets.
 And with a diversified portfolio, you’ll have lower risk than owning just a few stocks.
 Plus, you won’t have to analyze individual stocks to invest in, so it requires much less work, meaning you have time to spend on other fun things while your money works for you.

-Risks: Investing in stocks is risky, but owning a diversified portfolio of stocks is considered a safer way to do it.
+Risks: Investing in stocks can be risky, but owning a diversified portfolio of stocks is considered a safer way to do it.
 But if you want to achieve the market’s long-term returns – an average 10 percent annually for the S&P 500 – you’ll need to hold on through the tough times and not sell.
-Also because you’re buying a collection of stocks, you’ll get their average return, not the return of the hottest stocks.
+Also, because you’re buying a collection of stocks, you’ll get their average return, not the return of the hottest stocks.
 That said, most investors, even the pros, struggle to beat the indexes over time.

 3. Index and a few